 - Any input not explicitly saved to the workspace bucket or other external file

+You can choose to keep or delete your detachable persistent disk.
 Your notebooks and any data explicitly saved to your bucket are still in long term storage in the workspace bucket as described in the Save notebook section.

 Opening notebook (read-only)